freebsd/freebsd-quarterly/2019q1/ASLR.md

 == ASLR

-The ASLR (Address Space Layour Randomization) patch from D5603 was committed into svn.
+The ASLR (Address Space Layout Randomization) patch from D5603 was committed into svn.
 While debate continues about the current and forward-looking value ASLR provides, having an implementation in the FreeBSD source tree makes it easily available to those who wish